 There was a time when practicing the piano was a part of my daily life.
 That time spanned most of my life thus far.
 I forget that sometimes.
 But when I randomly sit down at my keyboard and play some Chopin, it all comes rushing back.
 I feel like I’m breathing in real air with actual oxygen in it and can’t understand how I considered myself fully alive before.

-Recently, someone prayed something over me that touched a little tender spot deep inside my heart that hadn’t been touched in some time.
+Recently someone’s prayer touched a tender spot deep inside my heart that hadn’t been touched in some time.
 Their prayer had to do with comparing myself to others in the context of music-making.
-They mentioned words like “insecurity” and “feeling inadequate.”
+They used words like “insecurity” and “feeling inadequate.”
 They weren’t referring to classical music, but suddenly a rush of memories of piano recitals and competitions growing up flooded my mind, and I almost started to cry.

 It was a feeling I had almost forgotten.